-Over 700,000 Rohingya people have fled Myanmar to Bangladesh in the past two months, many of them entire families – families broken by violence.
+Over 600,000 Rohingya people have fled Myanmar to Bangladesh, many of them entire families – families broken by violence.
 This is a complex political and humanitarian crisis, and one of the most difficult language contexts Translators without Borders has ever experienced.
 There is almost no translation capacity in Rohingya so communication between responding aid organizations and vulnerable people in the refugee camps is extremely difficult.
 Furthermore, illiteracy levels among the affected population are high.
 A team from TWB has been deployed to Cox's Bazar Bangladesh to develop language capacity and resources in the language and format that people can understand.
 Follow our team's journey as they document what it takes to respond in our most challenging responses yet.

 Taking action in the Rohingya crisis: TWB’s biggest language challenge yet